McAllister-NOAA/REVAMP/README.md

 Docker container in development

 ### Installation outside of Docker
-REVAMP was developed and test on MacOS 12.6.3.
+REVAMP was developed and tested on MacOS 12.6.3.
 Additional portability is under development with Docker container.

 ```
 cd (location of choice: e.g. /Users/mcallister/software/)